 b.
 Complete a Plan Review.

 - Review the the building plan of the establishment.
-The entire establishment must comply with State and local regulations, including zoning regulations: Plan Review Checklist and Guide
+The entire establishment must comply with State and local regulations, including zoning regulations: Fond du Lac County Plan Review

 c.
 Complete a menu review if the establishment will be serving food items.

 d.
 Schedule a Pre-Inspection with the Health Department